Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 # Getting started with the Ingestion Client

-Get your audio files automatically transcribed without writing any development effort!
+Get your audio files automatically transcribed without any development effort!
 The Ingestion Client will monitor your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.

 The simplest way to explain this tech is as an automated & scalable transcription solution for all your audio files in your Azure Storage.
 If you are looking for a quick and effortless way to transcribe your audio files or even explore transcription, then this solution is for you.